 Young people may face significant harm if their families/communities realise that they have asked for help.
 All aspects of their safety need to be carefully assessed at every stage.
 Initially this needs to address whether it is safe for them to return home following a disclosure.
 The young person will need practical help such as accommodation and financial support, as well as emotional support and information about their rights and choices.

 Some families go to considerable lengths to find their children who run away, and young people who leave home are at risk of significant harm if they are returned to their family.
 They may be reported as missing by their families, but no mention is made of the reason.
 It is important that practitioners explore the underlying reasons before any decisions are made.

 4. Protection and Action to be Taken

 Any suspicion or disclosure of violence or abuse against a child in the name of honour should be treated equally seriously as any other suspicion or disclosure or significant harm against a child.
 However, there are significant differences in the immediate response required.
-Bearing in mind the specific practice issues set out, where the concerns about the welfare and safety of the child or young person are such that a referral to the Children's Services Trust should be made the Referrals Procedure should be followed.
+Bearing in mind the specific practice issues set out, where the concerns about the welfare and safety of the child or young person are such that a referral to the Children's Services Trust should be made the Contacts and Referrals Procedure should be followed.

 Involving families in cases of forced marriage is dangerous:

 - It may increase the risk of serious harm to the victim.
 Experience shows that the family may punish them for seeking help;

 - Involving the family includes visiting the family to ask them whether they are intending to force their child to marry or writing a letter to the family requesting a meeting about their child's allegation that they are being forced to marry;